zikula/core/src/lib/util/FilterUtil/docs/developers.markdown

         array('ModuleName_EventHandler_Listeners', 'getFilterClasses')
     );

-to add your plugins to the list on:
+to add your plugins to the list with:

     [php]
 	class ModuleName_EventHandler_Listeners